Up to 60% off sofas & mattresses — limited‑time deals.

 Can a large sectional really be taken apart and put back together without feeling loose later?

-Yes—when hardware stays organized and the frame is squared during reassembly.
-In our tests, the best outcomes came from labeled parts and a deliberate final check that removed wobble and uneven legs.
+Yes, when the hardware stays organized and the frame is squared during reassembly.
+In our testing, the best results came from labeled parts and a deliberate final check that removed wobble and uneven legs.

 What’s the biggest mistake people make before a tight-space couch move?

-Not clearing the route and not staging cushions and small items.
-When the path is cluttered, you lose control during rotations and increase the risk of scuffs and rushed repositioning.
+Not clearing the route or staging cushions and small items.
+When the path is cluttered, rotations become harder to control and the risk of scuffs or rushed repositioning rises.

 If I buy a sofa from a store or marketplace, do I need to be present for pickup?